-CHSU COM Goals
+CHSU COM GOALS

-- A. Inspire diversity within and service to the local community through: - i.
-A college community whose diversity reflects that of the Central Valley; - ii.
-Educational experiences that focus on community partnerships, wellness, nutrition themes and the importance of the agriculturally based economy of the region. - B. Develop and train quality Osteopathic Physicians through: - i.
-A college wide emphasis on the compassionate care of the underserved; - ii.
-Rigorous and innovative curriculum that emphasizes - osteopathic principles and practices across the continuum of medical education; - patient-centered education; - integrated clinical presentations; - engagement with community partners; - adaptive leadership skills; - simulation-based experiences - team-based learning and other validated modalities; - iii.
-Pathways to competence in the Entrustable Professional Activities (EPAs) for the osteopathic profession; - iv.
-A quality enhancement program that identifies opportunities and implements improvements in teaching, learning and scholarship. - C. Empower achievement through: - i.
-A learning environment that supports student mental, emotional, physical, relational and financial wellness; - ii.
-Comprehensive and robust mentorship, guidance and career advising;
+- A. Inspire diversity within and service to the local community through: - 1.
+A college community whose diversity reflects that of the Central Valley; - 2.
+Educational experiences that focus on community partnerships, wellness, nutrition themes and the importance of the agriculturally based economy of the region. - B. Develop and train quality Osteopathic Physicians through: - 1.
+A college wide emphasis on the compassionate care of the underserved; - 2.
+Rigorous and innovative curriculum that emphasizes - osteopathic principles and practices across the continuum of medical education; - patient-centered education; - integrated clinical presentations; - engagement with community partners; - adaptive leadership skills; - simulation-based experiences - team-based learning and other validated modalities; - 3.
+Pathways to competence in the Entrustable Professional Activities (EPAs) for the osteopathic profession; - 4.
+A quality enhancement program that identifies opportunities and implements improvements in teaching, learning and scholarship. - C. Empower achievement through: - 1.
+A learning environment that supports student mental, emotional, physical, relational and financial wellness; - 2.
+Comprehensive and robust mentorship, guidance and career advising; - 3.
+Faculty role models who are recognized as prominent thought leaders in their professional disciplines, the scholarship of teaching and learning, and in academia; - 4.
+The provision of opportunities and resources that enable relevant and impactful research and scholarly pursuits of both students and faculty;

-- iii.
-Faculty role models who are recognized as prominent thought leaders in their professional disciplines, the scholarship of teaching and learning, and in academia; - iv.
-The provision of opportunities and resources that enable relevant and impactful research and scholarly pursuits of both students and faculty; - v.
-An innovative osteopathic medical education curriculum that aligns with other professional programs to support inter-professional collaboration and practice;
+5. An innovative osteopathic medical education curriculum that aligns with other professional programs to support inter-professional collaboration and practice;